Palmer Dabbelt—December 11, 2017

 scall, which just transfers control to the kernel's single

-trap entry point -- see my previous blog post for
+trap entry point -- see my previous blog post All Aboard, Part 7: Entering and Exiting the Linux Kernel on RISC-V for

 details.
 Since application execution environments provide the illusion